cwensel/cascading/README.md

 These class jars, along with, tests, source and javadoc jars, are all available via the [Conjars.org](http://conjars.org) Maven repository.

-Hadoop 1.x mode is where the Cascading application should run on a Hadoop *MapReduce* cluster.

 Hadoop 2.x MR1 mode is the same as above but for Hadoop 2.x releases.